How to Spot a Gold IRA Scam? A Guide to Avoid IRA and Gold Scams

 Another type of storytelling has to do with the mining companies that dig up the gold.
 One of them made an unexpected find in a far-flung location, and only the scammer’s company has first access to that gold.
 You can get in on it, too, if you’re willing to dive in right now and pony up for this great one-time offer.

 It’s all ridiculous, of course.
-Significant shifts in the gold market often follow other market trends, and while the gold market does sometimes go in opposite directions, the chances that you’re going to see something historic and unprecedented are slim and none, especially if they pertain to a gold scammer’s deal.
+Significant shifts in the gold and precious metals market often follow other market trends, and while the gold market does sometimes go in opposite directions, the chances that you’re going to see something historic and unprecedented are slim and none, especially if they pertain to a gold scammer’s deal.
 Always approach such claims with skepticism and objectivity.

-Some gold scammers try to use their knowledge of the gold market and the investment world in general to get would-be investors to take the bait.
+Some gold scammers love to use their knowledge of the gold market and the investment world in general to get would-be investors to take the bait.

 How does this work?
 They’ll use terms like pricing futures, the spot price, lowering the spread and piggybacking on a big trade to lure you in expecting big performance without any penalty.

 Another way to prevent this from happening is to talk to a couple of reputable brokers and follow legitimate expert recommendations.
-They’ll all be speaking the same language, more or less, and most will be more than happy to educate you about any false impressions you might have about a possible scam.
+They’ll all be speaking the same language, more or less, and most will be more than happy to educate you about any false impressions you might have about possible IRA scams.

 The reason they’re doing this is simple—they don’t want gold scammers to take advantage of you any more than you do.
-They know that gold IRAs are a great investment, and the more they can eliminate scammers from the gold market, the more they can help you make money with a genuinely great investment.
+They have faith that gold IRAs are a great investment, and the more they can eliminate IRA scams from the gold market, the more they can help you make money with a genuinely great investment.